 Out-of-province residents may make an application for financial assistance to the appropriate government department of their home province.
 The address can be obtained from the financial aid office at the university or college in their home area or from the Loyalist College Financial Assistance Office at 613-969-1913, ext.
 2425 or 2226.

-Loans from OSAP are not available before the start of classes, so students are expected to pay deferral fees from their own resources.
+Funding from OSAP is not available before the start of classes, so students are expected to pay deferral fees from their own resources.

-For OSAP purposes, a student must maintain a minimum satisfactory scholastic standard (2.0 average per semester).
+For OSAP purposes, a student must maintain a minimum satisfactory scholastic standard (60 percent average per semester).
 Students that fail one semester will be placed on academic probation.
 A second failed semester could result in the denial of further OSAP funding.

 The Ontario government introduced OSAP Express for full-time college and university students seeking help from the Ontario Student Assistance Program (OSAP).
 The streamlined process: